Board of Directors

 Treasurer

-Jaime Antonio currently serves as the Vice President of the American Optometric Student Association (AOSA) executive council.
-As an advocate for patients and the optometric profession, he has a personal and professional interest in ending health disparities and achieving equity in eye care where public health policy and optometry intersect.
+Dr. Jaime Antonio is a Mission Corps optometrist serving with Mission of Sight alongside Professional Eye Care in Jamaica.
+As an advocate for patients and the optometric profession, he has a personal and professional interest in ending health care disparities and achieving equity in eye care.

 Board Member

-Dr. Mawada Osman was born in Sudan and moved to the United States during high school.
+Mawada Osman, OD, FAAO, was born in Sudan and moved to the United States during high school.
 She witnessed the repercussions of limited access to healthcare resources within her community, especially when it came to vision care.
 She very early understood that without health equity and access to quality eye care, something as simple as cataracts could easily become the leading cause of blindness worldwide.

 The detriment of inadequate health care resources fueled her desire to be an advocate and pursue a career in optometry.
 She earned her Bachelor of Science in biology in 2016 and attained her Doctor of Optometry along with a Master of Vision Science degree in 2020.
 Dr. Osman has a passion for serving underserved communities and that has become more so seeing those vision problems and their disparities persist among people in the United States.
 Her commitment to caring for underserved communities was recognized with the Community Outreach Clinical Excellence Award in 2020.
 Dr. Osman furthered her training with a residency at the largest Federally Qualified Health Center (FQHC) in the state of Michigan, Cherry Health Clinic.